VocaDB/ResXFileCodeGenerator/README.md

 ### Inner Class instance name (per file or globally)

-Per default no instance is available of the class, but that can be made available if this setting is given.
+By default no instance is available of the class, but that can be made available if this setting is given.

 ```xml
 <ItemGroup>